 US reliance on mineral imports exposed

-COVID reveals risks of relying on global supply chains
+COVID reveals risks of relying on global mineral supply chains North of 60 Mining News – June 12, 2020

 National Mining Association President and CEO Rich Nolan says the COVID-19 pandemic has exposed the risks associated with America's overreliance on foreign supply chains for nearly every sector of the economy, especially when it comes to minerals.